Risto-Paasivirta/ParticleSystem/README.md

 <details><summary>CircleLoadingGenerator</summary>

 - `interval: number`
+- `bursts: Burst[]`
 - `center: Position`
 - `radius: number`
 - `nextParticleAngle: number`
 - `angleStep: number`
   Generates particles in a way like loading animation.
 The particles move along the circumference of the circle.
 Interval of generating particles, position and radius of circle, the angle between the particles and anglestep can be changed with given properties above.

 </details>

 <details><summary>PointGenerator</summary>

 - `interval: number`
+- `bursts: Burst[]`
 - `position: Position`
   Generates particles from a single point.
 Interval and position of PointGenerator can be changed with given properties above

 </details>

 <details><summary>ShapeGenerator</summary>

 - `interval: number`
+- `bursts: Burst[]`
 - `shape: Shape`
+- `edgesOnly: Boolean`
 Generates particles inside a chosen shape.
 Interval generating particles and shape of ShapeGenerator can be changed with given properties above.
 The shape affects the shape of the region in which the particles can be generated.
 </details>

 **Initializers:**